Table of contents

 The legal considerations when buying a Spanish property to let out encompasses both the purchase of the property itself and the legal relationship with the tenants, and indeed with neighbours and community of owners in an urbanisation, especially when dealing with holiday lets.

-Of course, if you seek legal advice, from an experienced lawyer who is legally registered and regulated by the local bar association, will help you avoid many of the problems highlighted below.
+Of course, when buying property abroad, if you seek legal advice from an experienced lawyer who is legally registered and regulated by the local bar association, you will avoid many of the problems highlighted below.

 It is important to distinguish between short term rentals and long-term lettings.
 Effectively, a holiday-letting does not confer on the guest staying in the property any form of tenant's rights.